 The hydraulic laboratory is used by students to reinforce the basic concepts of hydraulics and become familiar with hydraulic equipment and instrumentation, and to learn procedures of data collection and analysis.
 Students can perform experiments of hydrostatic pressure, hydrostatic forces on submerged bodies, flow measurement, friction in pipe flow, pump power, open channel flow, hydraulic jump, and wave mechanics.

-A structures lab, two stories high, has a three-foot reinforced concrete reaction slab with 100-kip anchorage pods spaced at four-foot intervals.
-This facility provides undergraduate and graduate students with applied instruction on specialized testing of materials and structures, support for high quality research in developing and testing innovative structural systems for bridges, buildings, etc. The laboratory is equipped with state-of-the-art vertical and lateral loading systems, together with automated data acquisition systems.
-The structures lab also has an open-circuit wind tunnel with an eighteen inch square cross section.
+The high-bay materials and structures laboratory includes equipment for preparing and testing concrete and other civil engineering materials.
+Available equipment includes compression strength testing machines, L.A. abrasion test machine, MTS test system, and electronic data acquisition systems.
+The lab has a three-foot reinforced concrete reaction slab with 100-kip anchorage pods spaced at four-foot intervals.
+This facility provides undergraduate and graduate students with applied instruction on specialized testing of materials and structures, and support for high quality research in developing and testing innovative structural materials and systems for bridges, buildings, etc.

 The department houses the Center for Accessibility and Safety for an Aging Population (ASAP), a Tier I University Transportation Center (UTC), funded by the United States Department of Transportation (USDOT).
-ASAP concentrates its efforts on Florida where it is projected that twenty-two percent of the population will be 65 or older as early as 2020, the highest percentage in the nation, but the Center’s research are valuable in addressing transportation issues for an aging population nationwide.
-The Center addresses two of USDOT’s strategic goals: improving highway safety and strengthening transportation planning.
+ASAP concentrates its efforts on the State of Florida with a significant percentage of older adults, but the Center's research is valuable in addressing transportation issues for an aging population nationwide.
+The Center addresses two of USDOT's strategic goals: improving highway safety and strengthening transportation planning.
 Providing seniors with safe and convenient access to the goods and services they need to participate fully in society is a key issue explored by ASAP personnel.
 The Center also focuses on transportation issues of rural and minority segments within the elderly population.
-The Center focuses on four interdisciplinary areas: (1) Accessibility and community connectivity among older adults; (2) Human factors affecting the older population, especially regarding acceptance of emerging technologies; (3) Geometric design research, especially regarding elder crash mitigation and (4) Health, wellness and safety of seniors as it relates to multimodal transportation and emergency operations.
-ASAP also supports educational and outreach activities, including an annual Transportation Day, brown bag lunches, student research seed grants and dissertation fellowships and annual student research colloquia.
+The Center captures four interdisciplinary areas: (1) Accessibility and community connectivity among older adults; (2) Human factors affecting the older population, especially regarding acceptance of emerging technologies; (3) Geometric design research, especially regarding elder crash mitigation; and (4) Health, wellness, and safety of seniors as it relates to multimodal transportation and emergency operations.
+ASAP also supports educational and outreach activities, including an annual Transportation Day, brown bag lunches, student research seed grants and dissertation fellowships, and annual student research colloquia.

 Computer and Other Resources